iabdelkareem/csharp.nvim/README.md

 -- These are the default values
 {
     lsp = {
+        -- Sets if you want to use omnisharp as your LSP omnisharp = {
             -- When set to false, csharp.nvim won't launch omnisharp automatically. enable = true,
             -- When set, csharp.nvim won't install omnisharp automatically.
 Instead, the omnisharp instance in the cmd_path will be used. cmd_path = nil,
+        }
+        -- Sets if you want to use roslyn as your LSP roslyn = {
+            -- When set to true, csharp.nvim will launch roslyn automatically. enable = false,
+            -- Path to the roslyn LSP see 'Roslyn LSP Specific Prerequisites' above. cmd_path = nil,
+        }
         -- The default timeout when communicating with omnisharp default_timeout = 1000,
         -- Settings that'll be passed to the omnisharp server